Why Bee Hive Record Keeping Matters

 Anytime you see something that concerns you, make a note to recheck soon.
 A quick glance at your notes will prepare you for today’s inspection.

-While we can leave from observing the colony entrance, we still need to look inside the hive periodically.
+While we can learn a lot from observing the colony entrance, we still need to look inside the hive periodically.

-As your experience grows, good hive records will help you determine when to open the hive.
+As your experience grows, a good hive inspection log will help you determine when to open the hive.
+Your chart is a definite notation of when you last inspected the hive and the conditions inside.

 Access to former hive inspection notes gives us an idea of what to expect.
 Did this bee colony have a possible problem during the last inspection?

-Those of us with many hives often find it difficult to remember which hive needs what. “ i.e. Was the yellow hive queenless or was it the green one – Who knows.”
+I use notes from my Beekeeping Journal every time before going to the bee yard.
+Beekeepers with many hives (or short memories) often find it difficult to remember which hive needs what. “ i.e. Was the yellow hive queenless or was it the green one ?.”

-In my early years of beekeeping, it really helped me learn and retain beekeeping knowledge.
+In my early years of beekeeping, it really helped me learn and retain knowledge about my bees.
+Repetition is good for retaining information.
 As I grow older it seems that they are helping me even more..
 LOL

 By looking back at your records from previous new colonies, you will better understand hive development.